Typhoon Damrey (2017): Vietnam

 Due to the impact of Typhoon Damrey, sustained winds of 24 m/s (86 km/h)were recorded in M’Drăk, Đắk Lắk Province.
-Gusts of force 12 on the Beaufort scale were recorded in some areas of Khánh Hòa Province, such as gusts of 33 m/s (118 km/h) in Nha Trang and 34 m/s (122 km/h) in Ninh Hòa.
+Gusts of force 12 on the Beaufort scale were recorded in some areas of Khánh Hòa province, such as gusts of 33 m/s (118 km/h) in Nha Trang and 34 m/s (122 km/h) in Ninh Hòa.
+The lowest sea-level pressure value recorded at Nha Trang weather station was 982.1 hPa.
+During the two-day period of November 4–5, heavy rainfall was recorded across the central provinces, with peak totals reaching 1,036 mm in Quảng Nam province, 969 mm in Thừa Thiên Huế province, and 776 mm in Quảng Ngãi province.

+According to the People's Committee of Khánh Hòa Province, the typhoon left 44 people dead, 1 missing, and 229 injured in the province.
+A total of 2,817 houses were destroyed, while over 16,000 solid homes suffered heavy to very heavy damage.
+The total economic loss in Khánh Hòa was estimated at over 15.5 trillion đồng (US$696 million), with the agricultural sector suffering 5.4 trillion đồng and the housing sector accounting for 3.7 trillion đồng.
+Most of the devastation in Khánh Hòa was caused by violent winds.
+The beach resort of Nha Trang was among the worst hit areas, 30,000 inhabitants and tourists had to be evacuated from the area.

 By November 8, at least 106 people had been killed in Vietnam as a result of the typhoon, with 197 others injured and 25 missing.
 Widespread flooding was reported, with more than 300,000 homes having been destroyed or damaged.
 UNICEF estimated at least four million people had been directly impacted by the storm and were in need of support.
-The beach resort of Nha Trang was among the worst hit areas, 30,000 inhabitants and tourists had to be evacuated from the area.
-Damage by Damrey in Vietnam was estimated at 22.68 trillion đồng (US$1 billion, 2017 USD), and mostly in Khánh Hòa province (14.7 trillion đồng, US$647 million, 2017 USD).
+Damage by Damrey in Vietnam was estimated at 22.68 trillion đồng (US$1 billion, 2017 USD).

 Typhoon Damrey was referenced in the U.S. President Donald Trump's statement at APEC 2017.
 The Russian President Vladimir Putin gave US$5 million in relief funds due to the typhoon's severe damage in Vietnam.